ThePinkPanther96/r-m-api-k8s-pipline/helm/rick-n-morty/README.md

     └── values.yaml
 ```

+### Overview
+This directory contains a Helm chart for deploying a Rick and Morty API application to a Kubernetes cluster.
+It includes templates for deployment, ingress, and service resources, along with customizable values in the values.yaml file.

 ### Requirements
 ---
 - Clone the [r-m-k8s-pipeline](https://github.com/ThePinkPanther96/r-m-api-k8s-pipline) project repository.
 - Helm installed.
 - Kubernetes cluster context configured.

+### Description
+We are deploying a Kubernetes-based application that interacts with the Rick and Morty API.
+The application provides routes for retrieving character data, health checks, and downloading CSVs.
+Using Helm, this setup ensures a scalable and configurable deployment, supporting both LoadBalancer services and Ingress routing.

 ### Usage
 ---